 Archeological evidence indicates that the Salado people used the saguaro in their daily lives.
 The strong, woody ribs were gathered and used in roof construction in both the Upper and Lower Cliff Dwellings.

 Additionally, saguaro ribs were used to collect saguaro fruits, which grow high up on the plant.
-Several ribs were tired together with a cross piece at the end.
+Several ribs were tied together with a cross piece at the end.
 These long poles were used to knock ripe fruit down from the top of the plant.
-It would the ben gather to eat.
+It would then be gathered to eat.
 In the present day Tohono O'odam culture, the saguaro is a sacred plant, to be given utmost respect.
-The calendar is based on the cycles of the saguaro, and includes ceremonies involving the sago such as one that involves the making of wine from saguaro fruits.
+The calendar is based on the cycles of the saguaro, and includes ceremonies such as one that involves the making of wine from saguaro fruits.

 The Tohono O'odam continue to gather saguaro fruit just as their ancestors, the Ancient Sonoran Desert People, did.
 They use the sweet fruits to make the ceremonial wind as well as jelly and candies.
 They also use the high protein saguaro seeds as chicken feed.

 The saguaro is a long-lived cactus, most affected by long-term climate cycles of frost and drought.
 Reports of a saguaro "disease" popularized almost fifty years ago, but saguaros are not subject to blights.
 The saguaro is a common plant in the Sonoran Desert and is not an endangered species.

 Without question, the biggest threat to the saguaro is our rapidly expanding human population.
 With this influx of people has come another threat to the saguaro- exotic plants.
 Exotic plants almost always out-compete native plants for the limited resources of water and nutrients.
 Exotic plants have also led to an increase in wildfires in the desert, which harm or kill native vegetation, including the saguaro.